Lifestyle Inflation Detector

 The "save half the raise" rule

 A simple guardrail used by wealth planners: whenever income rises, route at least 50 per cent of the increase straight into savings before the new cash touches the current account.
-A 400 a month raise becomes a 200 increase in pension or S&S tax-advantaged savings account and 200 in take-home.
+A 400 a month raise becomes a 200 increase in pension or stocks-and-shares tax-advantaged account and 200 in take-home.
 The other 200 feels like progress — because it is — but the first 200 compounds.

 For a 35-year-old, saving half of every raise over the next 25 years can easily mean 300,000 to 600,000 of extra retirement capital, depending on promotion trajectory and investment returns, without any perceived sacrifice at the moment the raise arrives.